shopware5/devdocs/source/sysadmins-guide/elasticsearch-setup/index.md

 ## Installation and configuration

 To enable Elasticsearch integration, you must configure both your server and your Shopware 5 installation.
-The current implementation relies on Elasticsearch 1.6.
-Although other versions might also work, no official support will be provided for them.
+Elasticsearch 2.0 or newer is required.

 ### Elasticsearch installation and configuration